 Voting rights are exercised on the basis of in-house analysis results and for the purpose of long-term performance of C&P Funds as well as to preserve the interests of the shareholders.
-Thereby Creutz & Partners refrains from an active exchange with the corporate bodies and stakeholders of the portfolio companies.
+Thereby Creutz & Partners as management company of the C&P Funds as well as the investment managers refrain from an active exchange with the corporate bodies and stakeholders of the portfolio companies.

 Voting rights are exercised on the basis of in-house analysis results and for the purpose of long-term performance of C&P Funds as well as to preserve the interests of the shareholders.
-Thereby Creutz & Partners refrains from an active exchange with other asset managers and shareholders of the portfolio companies.
+Thereby Creutz & Partners as management company of the C&P Funds as well as the investment managers refrain from an active exchange with other asset managers and shareholders of the portfolio companies.

-Creutz & Partners is obliged to act in the best interest of the shareholders of C&P Funds.
-In the course of Creutz & Partners' engagement (including the exercise of voting rights and interaction with the portfolio companies), internal and external conflicts of interest may arise.
-For these cases, Creutz & Partners has implemented a conflict of interest policy which ensures that conflicts of interest are avoided or unavoidable conflicts of interest are handled appropriately and disclosed in a conflict of interest register.
+Creutz & Partners as management company of the C&P Funds and the investment managers are obliged to act in the best interest of the shareholders of C&P Funds.
+In the course of the engagement (including the exercise of voting rights and interaction with the portfolio companies), internal and external conflicts of interest may arise.
+For these cases, Creutz & Partners and Vector have each implemented their own conflict of interest policy which ensures that conflicts of interest are avoided or unavoidable conflicts of interest are handled appropriately and disclosed in a conflict of interest register.